fgamador/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 Can you explain why this error occurs?
 Write it out in 50 words or less.

-## Exercise Part 2: Writing Our Own
+## Exercise part 2: Writing our own

 Add appropriate lifetimes to the function in the exercise.